-- the Bonds Geographic Distribution Area(s) that have not yet received a selected Application from the competition (New Affordability or Preservation), when considering ranking and selection determinations made prior to this tie. - the Count(ies) that have not yet received a selected Application from the competition (New Affordability or Preservation). - count(ies) with the lower average housing vacancy rate. - "Readiness to Proceed" narrative, see (Scoring) Readiness to Proceed - for ties between Preservation Applications: - the soonest year that all Housing Credit, HUD, and/or USDA affordability restrictions are set to expire - the rent advantage value used in (Scoring) Preservation Scoring Criteria, subsection B. Rent Advantage, if all tying Applicants claimed points under the section - census tract(s) with the lower average housing vacancy rate - higher ratio of sources not generated through tax-exempt bonds or 4% Credits (excluding deferred Developer Fee) to bond financing. - lower Total Development Cost per qualified residential rental unit
+- the Count(ies) that have not yet received a selected Application from the competition (New Affordability or Preservation). - count(ies) with the lower average housing vacancy rate. - for ties between Preservation Applications: - the soonest year that all Housing Credit, HUD, and/or USDA affordability restrictions are set to expire - the rent advantage value used in (Scoring) Preservation Scoring Criteria, subsection B. Rent Advantage, if all tying Applicants claimed points under the section - census tract(s) with the lower average housing vacancy rate - higher ratio of sources not generated through tax-exempt bonds or 4% Credits (excluding deferred Developer Fee) to bond financing. - for ties between New Affordability, Family tenancy Applications, 20% or more units are three or four bedrooms - lower Total Development Cost per qualified residential rental unit